LispCookbook/cl-cookbook/editor-support.md

 It is available as a binary.

-You might also like [sbcli](https://github.com/hellerve/sbcli), an even simpler REPL with readline capabilities.
-It handles errors gracefully instead of showing a debugger.

 <img src="assets/cl-repl.png"
      style="width: 500px" alt="cl-repl 0.4.1 runnning in the terminal, built with Roswell, featuring multi-line prompts and syntax highlighting."/>